-Coupling of numerous data sources reveal patterns about the performance of the system, performance in specific situations, and probable outcome.
-Use of algorithms makes you able to optimise the system through prediction on both operational and equipment levels.
+Coupling of numerous data sources reveal patterns about the performance of the system, performance in specific situations and probable outcome.
+Use of algorithms lets you optimise the system through prediction on both operational and equipment levels.

 Any distribution centre can benefit from digitalisation and, in time, advance to a higher level of digitalisation.
 However, taking the necessary steps might require some help from a systems provider.